 Feedback and recommendations were solicited from local government finance stakeholders throughout 2019 and representatives from DCA, DOAA, GMA, ACCG, and CVIOG convened at the Department of Community Affairs in November 2019 to review and recommend updates for the Fourth Edition of the Uniform Chart of Accounts.
-Following review by the State Auditor, the Board of Community Affairs approved recommended updates in May 2020.
+Following review by the State Auditor, the Board of Community Affairs approved recommended updates in May 2020, and a subsequent amendment to address GASB Statement 84 language and special purpose local option sales tax management in November 2020.